MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-I-Other-Regulations-Under-Natural-Gas-Policy-Act-1978-Related-Authorities/part-284-Certain-Sales-Transportation-Natural-Gas-Under-Natural-Gas-Policy-Act-1978-Related-Authorities/subpart-C-Certain-Transportation-Intrastate-Pipelines/section-284.123.md

 (e) *Filing requirements.* Within 30 days of commencement of new service, any intrastate pipeline that engages in transportation arrangements under this subpart must file with the Commission a statement that includes the pipeline's interstate rates, the rate election made pursuant to paragraph (b) of this section, and a description of how the pipeline will engage in these transportation arrangements, including operating conditions, such as quality standards and financial viability of the shipper.
 If the pipeline changes its operations, rates, or rate election under this subpart, it must amend the statement and file such amendments not later than 30 days after commencement of the change in operations or the change in rate election.

-(f) *Electronic filing of statements, and related materials* - (1) *General rule.* All filings made in proceedings initiated under this part must be made electronically, including rates and charges, or parts thereof, and material related thereto, statements, and all workpapers.
+(f) *Electronic filing of statements, and related materials*—(1) *General rule.* All filings made in proceedings initiated under this part must be made electronically, including rates and charges, or parts thereof, and material related thereto, statements, and all workpapers.

 (2) *Requirements for signature.* All filings must be signed in compliance with the following: